polairelabs/PenguinShip/README.md

 5. Click the + button and browse to your .env file in the project directory.
 Select the file and click OK.
 6. Click Apply and then OK to save the configuration.

-### Setting up Stripe Webhook

-To handle payments and subscription provisioning during local development, you need to set up Stripe webhooks.
-Follow these steps:

-1. Download the Stripe CLI executable for your operating system from the Stripe [CLI GitHub releases page](https://github.com/stripe/stripe-cli/releases) (Or use a package manager to install)

-2. After installing the Stripe CLI, log in to your Stripe account:

-    `stripe login`

-3. Set up the webhook listener:

-    `stripe listen --forward-to localhost:8080/api/v1/subscriptions/stripe-webhook`

 ### Default Admin account

 You can access authenticated endpoints by logging in with the default admin account through the API: